DanielNautre/idle-rpg/README.md

 It is the only class who can use bows and crossbows which may provide a bonus to evasion it has an armor effectiveness of 70%

+### Gear

+Your Hero may use a variety of gear.
+While most of the gear can be used by any classes, there are exceptions.

+Bows and Crossbows can only be used by archers, Staves can only be used by Wizards and Shields, Axes, Maces, Flails can only be used by Paladins.
+Sword may only be used by Wizards and Paladins.

+Starting at level 3, your Hero can find enchanted gear. and at level 10 you'll find gear with more enchants.

 ### Death

 Your Hero is not immortal, and he might fight an ennemy that is too strong for him.
 In which case, you have two options:

 * Reload the latest save: with some luck, your Hero might survive this time
 * Start a new character

+## Ennemies

+### Type

+Ennemies can be of several types:

+* Undead
+* Demon
+* Animal

+### Kill

+Once you have dealt enough damage to kill an ennemy you will be rewarded with experience points (xp) and gold.

+### Loot

+Once an ennemy has been disposed of, you will be able to loot its body.
+There is a 1 out of 6 chance to find something.

+## Locations

+### Dungeons

+Dungeons are generately randomly from a predefined list.
+When travelling, your Hero has a certain chance of stumbling upon a dungeon.
+Your Hero will always enter them when he finds them.
+Dungeons are generated based on your Hero's level.

+#### Unique Dungeons

+Every time a new dungeon is generated, there is a small chance it will be a unique dungeon.
+Unique dungeons have their own name and will generally feature a unique boss in the last room.

+## Items

+### Gear

+### Potions

+### Potions (need better name)

+Starting at level 25, there is a rare chance that the hero may find special potions which will permanently increase one of his main attribute (Intelligence, Dexterity, Strength, Vitality).

 Debuffs